Our partners

 for the instructive exchange and valuable support, including via (partial) scholarships

-Pyango GmbHOE logo2020INC logoMagnify logo
+Pyango GmbHOE logo2020INC logoThe Paak logoMagnify logoToogether logoToogether logo

 Frequently asked questions

-Which children are accepted to the LzE?
+Which children are accepted to join ILS?

 Are there fixed entry dates?

-How does LzE differ from other schools?
+How does ILS differ from other schools?

-The timetables are as follows:
+The schedules for different age groups are as follows:

-Mon, Wed, Fri, 9:00 a.m. - 12:15 p.m
+Mon, Wed, Fri from 9:00 a.m. to 12:15 p.m.

-1. Kindergarten:
+1st Kindergarten:

-Mon, 9:00 a.m. - 3:30 p.m., Wed and Fri 9:00 a.m. - 12:15 p.m
+Mon from 9:00 a.m. to 3:30 p.m.; Wed and Fri from 9:00 a.m. to 12:15 p.m.

-2nd kindergarten – 2nd grade:
+2nd Kindergarten – 2nd Grade:

-Mon, Tue 9:00 a.m. - 3:30 p.m. and Wed, Fri 9:00 a.m. - 12:15 p.m
+Mon and Tue from 9:00 a.m. to 3:30 p.m.; Wed and Fri from 9:00 a.m. to 12:15 p.m.

-3rd grade – 6th grade:
+3rd Grade – 6th Grade:

-Mon, Tue 9:00 a.m. - 3:30 p.m., Thurs 9:00 a.m. - 2:30 p.m. and Wed, Fri 9:00 a.m. - 12:15 p.m
+Mon and Tue from 9:00 a.m. to 3:30 p.m.; Thurs from 9:00 a.m. to 2:30 p.m.; Wed and Fri from 9:00 a.m. to 12:15 p.m.

-7th grade – 9th grade:
+7th Grade – 9th Grade:

-Mon, Tue, Thurs 9:00 a.m. - 3:30 p.m. and Wed, Fri 9:00 a.m. - 12:15 p.m
+9th Grade: Mon, Tue, and Thurs from 9:00 a.m. to 3:30 p.m.; Wed and Fri from 9:00 a.m. to 12:15 p.m.

 Are there trial opportunities?